Floramene/TvT/README.md

 (Especially my CSS, good _lord_ it's horrible)

+> [!WARNING]
->!
-Note!
+> Note!
 This project was 100% inspired from [Nova](https://github.com/ambr0sial/nova/)
-> I started work on it because me and the creator were joking about what it'd be like if I made
+> I started work on it because me and the creator were joking about what it'd be like if I made a streaming service similar to
-> a streaming service similar to theirs as well.
+> theirs as well.
 So here's my own spin on it.
 Hope yall enjoy!